 The formal program kickoff will take place at the borough’s Light Step Right Step Festival, which celebrates sustainability.
 In its second year, the event will take place Sept.
 28.

 “The program really works well for Penn State and the borough because of our commitments to sustainability,” Sam said.
 “We do have a long history of working with students in these different areas.”

 About a dozen projects are planned for the coming academic year.
-They include:• Preservation of historic sites and using GIS to create interactive maps.
+They include:

 “The borough has limited resources, so we’re looking to work with students where we lack a lot of the personnel,” Sam said.
 “It’s just another way of working together.”